 Environmental Review Process

 The FAA has prepared a Draft Environmental Assessment (Draft EA) to consider the potential environmental impacts of their project.
-This Draft EA was released on June 10, 2015, and is available on the FAA's SoCal Metroplex Project Website for public review.
+This Draft EA was released on June 10, 2015, and is available on the FAA's SoCal Metroplex EA Website for public review.
 The FAA has to provide a minimum of 30 days for the public to review and comment on the Draft EA, and the FAA is required to respond to all comments in the Final EA document.

 In June 2015, the FAA held several public workshops in locations throughout Southern California to provide information on the project and answer questions.
-Public Workshop meeting materials are also available on the FAA's SoCal Metroplex Project Website.
+Public Workshop meeting materials are also available on the FAA's SoCal Metroplex EA Website.

-UPDATE: The initial review period was 30 days, however after receiving a number of requests for extension, the FAA extended the public comment period by 60 calendar days until September 8, 2015.
+The initial review period was 30 days, however after receiving a number of requests for extension, the FAA extended the public comment period by 60 calendar days until September 8, 2015.
 The FAA continued to post supplemental information on the Metroplex website through August 31, 2015.
 The FAA subsequently extended the comment period once again by an additional 30 days to October 8, 2015.
-The FAA encourages interested parties to review the SoCal Metroplex Project Draft EA, and provide written comments during the public comment period.
+The FAA encouraged interested parties to review the SoCal Metroplex Project Draft EA, and provide written comments during the public comment period.